Revisiting Common Envelope Evolution -- A New Semi-Analytic Model for N-body and Population Synthesis Codes: Drag force formalism

 In the expression above, $\rho$ represents the local density of the fluid, $A$ is the cross-sectional area of the body immersed in the fluid, and $C_\mathrm{D}$ is a dimensionless coefficient that depends on the Reynolds and Mach numbers.
 At high Mach numbers, $C_\mathrm{D} = 2$, while at low Mach and Reynolds numbers $C_\mathrm{D} \propto 1/v$, which makes the force scale as $F_\mathrm{drag} \propto v$.

 \autoref{eq:dragphys} refers to the fluidodynamical drag force of a body immersed in a viscous fluid.
-On the other hand, the drag force during CE evolution is caused mainly by the dynamical friction from the gravitationally focused gas.
-Nonetheless, numerical experiments have shown that the gravitational drag is well expressed by \autoref{eq:dragphys}, albeit with a different dimensionless coefficient \cite{shima1985,macleod2017b,reichardt2019}.
+On the other hand, the drag force during CE evolution is thought to be caused by the dynamical friction from the gravitationally focused gas, as supported by hydrodynamical simulations.
+Numerical experiments have further shown that the gravitational drag is well expressed by \autoref{eq:dragphys}, albeit with a different dimensionless coefficient \cite{shima1985,macleod2017b,reichardt2019}.

 \autoref{eq:dragform} reduces to \autoref{eq:dragphys} if $l=2$ and $P(r) := A \rho$.
 Therefore, the function $P(r)$ expresses the dependency of the gas density $\rho(r)$ and cross-sectional area $A(r)$ as a function of the distance between the two bodies.